PhoenixAran/PhoenixAran.github.io/_posts/2021-01-17-player-state-machine.md

 Update the other components like the sprite component, or combat component.

 ## The Result
 After implementing the controller this way, the result was slightly less confusing code.
-But the benefit was that the ugly code is only in a couple of places instead of inside multiple monolithic state objects.
+I guess that's a win?